Gkcloud5/Better-future/Learning/Network/01-Fundamentals/03/02Protocol/OSPF in network.md

 #### Explanation about it:

 * OSPF protocol is one of family of IP routing protocols.
-* It is used to find the best path between source and the destination router using its ow
+* It is used to find the best path between source and the destination router using its own shortest path first.
+* The protocol which aims at moving the packet within a large autonomous system or routing domain.
+*